SchweitzerGAO/palmprint-mobile-end/README.md

 ## TODOS

-- [ ] Learning the basic usages of Dart
+- [x] Learning the basic usages of Dart
-- [ ] The palmprint register page
+- [x] The palmprint register page
-- [ ] The palmprint recognition page
+- [x] The palmprint recognition page
+- [x] The palmprint management page